Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

-Figures~\ref{fig:combination-d}--\ref{fig:combination-g} illustrate a new post-processing procedure.
-Compared with Algorithm~\ref{algo:post-processing}, the difference is that this procedure only includes two operations, i.e., intensity transformation and hole-fill.
+A new post-processing procedure is summarized in Algorithm~\ref{algo-post-processing-II}.
+Compared with Algorithm~\ref{algo-post-processing-I}, the difference is that this procedure only includes two operations: intensity mapping and hole-filling.
 For the former operation, we use the same parameter settings as before.
-After filling several small dark holes inside the object region, we obtain the final saliency result of the proposed model, as shown in Fig.~\ref{fig:combination-h}.
-It can be seen that our model well suppresses the unwanted background and uniformly highlights the foreground object.
-More importantly, for the future task of salient object segmentation, we can easily perform a thresholding operation on the computed saliency map while generate more stable segmentation results over a wide range of thresholds.
+Figure~\ref{fig-post-processing-II-a} shows the histogram of the mean saliency map $\bar{S}$, the intensity mapping curve is illustrated in Fig.~\ref{fig-post-processing-II-b}.
+Note that different from Fig.~\ref{fig-post-processing-I-e}, here the intensity mapping curve maps the inputs in the range $[0,128]$ to the outputs in the range $[0,255]$.
+After filling all the small dark holes in the object region, we obtain the final saliency result $\widehat{S}$ of the proposed model, as shown in Fig.~\ref{fig-post-processing-II-c}.
+It can be seen that our model well suppresses the image background and uniformly highlights the foreground object.
+More importantly, for the future task of salient object segmentation, we can easily perform a thresholding operation on $\widehat{S}$ while generate more stable segmentation results over a wide range of thresholds.